 On the last afternoon of the course, I gave the writing a rest and ventured out for a walk.
 There are so many great places to explore around Tŷ Newydd.
-In the nearby village of Llanystumdwy is The Lloyd George Museum, which is located in his childhood home.
+In the nearby village of Llanystumdwy is the Lloyd George Memorial Museum, which is located in his childhood home.
 The house is still furnished as it was during the time he lived there, and you can see some of the unique objects he was given during his time as Prime Minister, including medals, and a copy of the Treaty of Versailles.

 If you go out of the gate at the bottom of Tŷ Newydd’s lush back garden you can follow a muddy track down to the beach, but instead I opted for a walk through beautiful leafy country lanes towards the town of Criccieth.
 Without doubt, the stand out attraction is the impressive Criccieth Castle, which you will find on a clifftop between two beaches.
 The foundations for the castle were laid in 1230 by Llywelyn ab Iorwerth (Llywelyn the Great), and the castle offers great views over the town.

 I feel at this point that I need to give a special mention to Tony the chef, and his wonderful food - we were very well fed for the duration of the course.
 Tony provided us with delicious meals (including dessert) every lunch and dinner time, with both vegetarian and vegan options available, including the most amazing vegan sausage meat.
 He also prepared cakes or biscuits every afternoon to maintain our creative energies.